Padang Padang Beach (Pantai Padang Padang) is a famous surf spot and beach bumming paradise located on the Bukit Peninsula in Uluwatu, South Bali.

 It’s busiest during the middle of the day and early afternoon when the tourist buses start arriving.
 Sometimes it can be hard to find a nice spot along the beach to settle down because it gets quite crowded, so just keep this in mind when planning your visit.

 You can also consider visiting in the late afternoon during sunset hours as most of the day-trippers would have come and gone by this time.
 Because of its west-facing location, it’s low-key one of the best spots to watch the sunset in South Bali.

 You may or may not have heard about the ever-popular Padang Padang Beach Party which is a weekly occurrence and worth checking out if you like cheap drinks and dancing on the beach!

-WHERE TO STAY NEAR PADANG PADANG BEACH
+WHERE TO STAY IN ULUWATU

-Uluwatu has hundreds of accommodations to choose from so I have narrowed it down to a few of my personal favorite places to stay to suit the needs of luxury travelers and budget backpackers.
-See the list of accommodations below that I personally recommend:
+Uluwatu has hundreds of accommodations to choose from so I have narrowed it down to a few of my personal favorite places to stay to suit the needs of luxury travelers, budget backpackers, and everyone in between.

 Luxury: Canang Sari Villas

 I’ve stayed at Canang Sari Villas a few times and it’s one of the best 4-star accommodations in Uluwatu.
 Featuring 2-bedroom and 3-bedroom villas with private swimming pools, beautiful gardens, equipped kitchens, large living space, indoor and outdoor bathrooms, free wifi, and ocean views.
 There is also a spa center and squash court for guests to use.
 Close to beaches, cafes, and shops.
 Perfect for families, friends, and couples.